David Dunn (Unbreakable): Glass

 Sixteen years later, David has become a superhero vigilante named "The Overseer" and is working with Joseph.
 When not being a vigilante, David runs a home security store.

-When David learns about the emergence of Kevin Wendell Crumb, a supervillain with an identity disorder involving 24 personalities dubbed by the media as "The Horde", he decides to track him down but is led to an abandoned building where The Horde is holding a group of cheerleaders hostage.
+Having previously learned about the emergence of Kevin Wendell Crumb, a supervillain with an identity disorder involving 24 personalities dubbed by the media as "The Horde", David decides to track him down but is led to an abandoned building where The Horde is holding a group of cheerleaders hostage.
 David rescues the cheerleaders but is confronted by one of The Horde's personalities "The Beast".
-Their confrontation is interrupted by a group of Philadelphia police officers lead by Dr. Ellie Staple.
+Their confrontation is interrupted by a group of Philadelphia police officers led by Dr. Ellie Staple.
 Staple places the two in an institution where Elijah has been held since his arrest.
 David and Kevin are put in separate rooms which hold security measures exploiting their weaknesses to contain them.

 Later, Elijah becomes interested in the Beast so he decides to free him and team up together to escape.
 However, before leaving, Elijah contacts David over the PA to reveal to him his plan to destroy the Osaka Tower in Philadelphia before Elijah would expose real-life superheroes.
 This prompts David to escape his room and confronts the Beast again outside the facility.
 The fight is interrupted when Joseph exposes that Kevin's father was also on the Eastrail 177 leaving Kevin alone with his mother who begins abusing him leaving Elijah to come to the conclusion of his creation of both David and Kevin's alter egos The Overseer and The Horde.
-The Beast thanks Elijah for his creation and brutally injures him then throws David into a water tank in an attempt to drown him but David manages to regain strength to escape but is weakened due to the water.
+The Beast thanks Elijah for his creation and brutally injures him, then throws David into a water tank in an attempt to drown him.
+David manages to gather his strength to escape but is weakened by the water.

 One of Staple's men walks over to David and drags him over to a nearby pothole filled with water after the tank exploded.
 The man pushes David's face in the water, which drowns and eventually kills him.
 Staple reveals that she is part of an organization with the goal of silencing people with superhuman abilities to maintain a societal balance even when David uses his ability to learn this upon grabbing her.
 Elijah dies from his injuries received from Kevin, who is shot and killed by a sniper.
 Joseph is eventually sent the security footage of the brawl between David and Kevin at the institution, which Casey Cooke and Elijah's mother also receive.
 They collaborate to upload the footage to the internet, revealing to the world the existence of superhuman abilities.